Cattle Decapitation / A Brutal Night Of Hugs, Pits And Terrasites

 Vulvodynia – Electric Brixton – 30 January 2025.
 Photo Manuela Langotsch/MetalTalk

-Guitarist-turned-vocalist Lwandile Prusent growled and shrieked with youthful energy, immediately owning the stage and inspiring multiple fists to pump into the air.
-Vulvodynia’s consistently catchy beats and riffs had some fans headbanging so aggressively low we feared for the ground’s safety.
+Guitarist-turned-vocalist Lwandile Prusent growls and shrieks with youthful energy, immediately owning the stage and inspiring multiple fists to pump into the air.
+Vulvodynia’s consistently catchy beats and riffs have some fans headbanging so aggressively low we fear for the ground’s safety.

 Vulvodynia - Electric Brixton - 30 January 2025.